 Bottom line?
 A time-in is a good choice.
 But it doesn’t always work and sometimes children resist it because of the different types of emotions they are feeling.

 So, what do you do if time-ins don’t work?

 The Time-in with a Twist: Introducing The Feeling-Break

-When my son was younger and was really upset I would sit with him, offer a hug, acknowledge his emotions, and guide him to a better response.
-Many times this type of time-in would instantly soothe tantrums and we would move on about our day.
+When my son was younger and was really upset, I would sit with him, offer a hug, acknowledge his emotions, and guide him to a better response.
+This type of time-in often would instantly soothe tantrums, and we would move on about our day.

 There were also times when a time-in just didn’t work:

 Away from the activity, away from the stress of the situation, and even away from me.
 The activity was so over-stimulating that a quiet break was the only thing that let him sort through his big feelings.
 We all feel like that sometimes, don’t we?
 Sometimes, when you are upset you just need a minute to catch your breath — to just feel what you are feeling.

 Let’s face it — sometimes you just don’t have it in you for a time-in right at that moment.
 If you are close to blowing your fuse, it is okay to say you need a break.
 You are modeling self-regulation to your child in that moment.
 And that’s a positive in my book.